matevz-hvalica11/WeatherApp/README.md

 ## 🔄 Status

-The application is currently under development and further polish.
+The application is online and operational.